frumiousbandersnatch/sdbio/bio.md

 *    Does your community have any associated social media or websites?

-Of course the [the Stopdrinking subreddit](https://www.reddit.com/r/stopdrinking) is our main social media.
+The [the Stopdrinking subreddit](https://www.reddit.com/r/stopdrinking) is our main social media.
 Various community members have started [SDLocal](https://www.reddit.com/r/SDLocal/wiki/index) spin off subs where we can organize meet-ups or providing area-specific information.

-On Snoonet the community is of course in the channel #stopdrinking and we use #stopdrinkingmeeting for the book club, movie nights and any other (dis)organized events.
+On Snoonet the community is in the channel #stopdrinking and we use #stopdrinkingmeeting for the book club, movie nights and any other (dis)organized events.